All you need to know about Section 8 Company in India

 Any company formed with a prime objective of promoting specific fields and with a charitable aim is known as a Section 8 company.
 Moreover, Section 8 companies are governed under Section 8 of the Companies Act, 2013.

-Since such companies are completely engaged in charitable work, they have several exemptions such as Income Tax exemption, etc. Furthermore, these companies don’t share the profits earned with any of its members.
+Since such companies are completely engaged in charitable work, they have several exemptions such as Income Tax return exemption, etc. Furthermore, these companies don’t share the profits earned with any of its members.
 Rather, profit is used for promoting the company’s object.

 In short, Section 8 Companies are Non-Profit Organizations or Non-Governmental Organizations formed with the intention of doing charity work and working towards social welfare.